SofianeB/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

         generic    /var/lib/irods/iRODS/storage1/home/alice/put2.txt
 ```

+Resource trees implement data policies on the system level.
+You can find a full list of preimplemented coordinating storage resources [here](https://docs.irods.org/master/plugins/composable_resources/#coordinating-resources)

 []()  | []()
 ------|------
 iadmin mkresource  | create a resource
 iadmin rmresc      | delete a resource
 iadmn modresc     | modify resource attributes

+### Exercises
+1. Try to send data directly to *storage2* or *storage1*.
-**Exercise** Modify the replication resource to the type *compound* and test where newly ingested data will be saved.
+2. Modify the replication resource to the type *roundrobin* and test where newly ingested data will be saved.
+Hint: upload several files.

-If you are working on our training machines, you can use */var/lib/irods/iRODS/Vault1-10* to create and bundle resources.

 ### Compound resources
 Compound resources consist of a cache resource and an archive resource.
 Data is entered to the cache resource and passed later to the archive resource.